OAGi/Score/docs/test_cases/TestSuite25.md

 The developer cannot discard a reused BIE that he owned if it is used in another top-level BIE (the reusing BIE can be owned by a different developer).

 #### Test Assertion #25.1.10
-The developer cannot move a reusing BIE from WIP state to QA state if the reused BIE is in WIP state.
+The developer can move a reusing BIE from WIP state to QA state even if the reused BIE is in WIP state.

 #### Test Assertion #25.1.11
-The developer cannot move a reusing BIE from QA state to Production state if the reused BIE is in QA state.
+The developer can move a reusing BIE from QA state to Production state even if the reused BIE is in QA state.

 #### Test Assertion #25.1.12
 The developer can move a reusing BIE from WIP state to QA state if the reused BIE is in QA or Production state